codeigniter4/CodeIgniter4/user_guide_src/source/database/queries.rst

 **isWriteType()**

-Returns true if the query was determined to be a write-type query (i.e.
-INSERT, UPDATE, DELETE, etc)::
+Returns true if the query was determined to be a write-type query (i.e., INSERT, UPDATE, DELETE, etc)::

     if ($query->isWriteType())